Have you been feeling the impact of social isolation lately? It is that all-too familiar state of complete or near-complete absence of human contact.

 Both feelings increase your heart rate, but the feeling of excitement is related to joy while anxiety is linked to the emotion of fear.

-One method to get through social isolation is to relabel your emotions.
+One method to get through isolation is to relabel your emotions.
 Here is a list of emotions you can relabel:

 Frustrated = stimulated